-- The qualified instructor is present and available for interaction at all times. - Require all participants to turn on their video feed, leave it on and unobstructed, and remain in front of the camera for the entire duration of the training. - Assign (and document) someone from the agency to monitor the screen the entire time to ensure that no one leaves, is distracted, or turns off their video feed. - Limit class size to the max gallery screen allowed under the video settings in the online platform used. - Obtain a participant report from the online platform to use as your attendance sheet and to call roll before and after the training.
-Retain the attendance sheet for the audit/CR.
+- The qualified instructor is always present and available for interaction/questions. - Require all participants to turn on their video feed, leave it on unobstructed, and remain in front of the camera for the entire duration of the training. - Assign (and document via a roll call before and at the end) someone from the agency to monitor the screen the entire time to ensure that no one leaves, is distracted, or turns off their video feed. - Limit class size to the max gallery screen allowed under the video settings in the online platform used.
+Will vary by screen size, but all cameras must be visible on a single monitor. - Obtain a participant report (PDF only) from the online platform to use as the attendance sheet and to call roll before and after the training.
+Retain the attendance sheet for the audit/CR. - Documentation must: - o include topic(s) (i.e. main subject material and policy review). - o include name(s) of instructor(s) and monitor(s). - indicate actual length of instructor-led training.